apache/flink/docs/dev/stream/state/index.md

   - When an application searches for certain event patterns, the state will store the sequence of events encountered so far.
   - When aggregating events per minute/hour/day, the state holds the pending aggregates.
   - When training a machine learning model over a stream of data points, the state holds the current version of the model parameters.
-  - When historic data needs to be managed, the state allows efficient access to events occured in the past.
+  - When historic data needs to be managed, the state allows efficient access to events that occurred in the past.

 Flink needs to be aware of the state in order to make state fault tolerant using [checkpoints](checkpointing.html) and to allow [savepoints]({{ site.baseurl }}/ops/state/savepoints.html) of streaming applications.